Bali with Grandparents and Kids: How Indian Families Can Travel Stress-Free

 Better Approach

-• Keep itinerary light
+• Keep the itinerary light

-• Choose calm areas
+• Choose calm and well-connected areas

-• Plan realistically
+• Plan realistically based on energy levels

 Bali Multi-Gen Mistakes Checklist (Avoid Stressful Planning Errors)